Assembler

 """)

-In this example, a_custom_function is not defined so the assembler engine does not know how to resolve it and raises this error:
+In this example, a_custom_function is undefined, so the assembler engine cannot resolve it and raises the following error:

 warning: Fixup not resolved: